Meditation for Business Leaders

 How meditation for business leaders works during pressure

 The light technical term is attentional control.
-It means the ability to place attention and redirect it when it drifts.
+It means placing attention on purpose and redirecting it when it wanders.
 Breath or body awareness gives that skill a concrete anchor.
-You might feel shoulder blades pressing the chair before answering a sharp comment, or notice chest movement beneath a shirt before opening a tense email.
+A leader might notice dry lips during a tense nursing handoff, feel a warm coffee mug in the palms, or sense a shirt sleeve brushing skin before choosing the next words carefully.

 That tiny gap matters.
 Not magic.
 Just space.